arjenzhou/porter/README.md

 #### Properties

 ✅`readTableMeta`
-Optional, indicates whether read source table meta or not, may cost more performance. `Comment`, `Keys / Indexes` , `Nullable` are gotten by this.
+Optional, indicates whether read source table meta or not, may cost more performance. `Comment`, `Keys/Indexes` , `Nullable` are gotten by this.

 🔢`batchSize`